 Escobar's fingerprints are all over Belize.
 His pilots also dropped bricks in the waters north west of Ambergris Caye, to drift in on the tide.
 Villages up and down the Southern Yucatan knew the process to slowly re-hydrate the coke on their stove tops.
 Interestingly, these are the same waters plied by Blackbeard in the 1700s, ultimately where he took on Water off of Turneffe Caye, which is now a premier fly-fishing atoll.

-We drive through torrential rain, passed Mayan settlements, more Mennonites in their buggies and then pass the Confederate Cemetery in Forest Home.
+We drive through torrential rain, passing Mayan settlements, more Mennonites in their buggies and then pass the Confederate Cemetery in Forest Home.
 In one last act of fealty to their ideal, Post Belem, yet before Reconstruction, Planters and beaten Confederates left New Orleans, bound for Belize.
 This idea that they would go so far to extend their planter-slave owner rebellion is fascinating.
 They arrived in Southern British Honduras(at that time,) and set about creating sugar cane plantations.
 To this day, remnants of their ruins sit rusting in the Jungles of Orange Walk, Belize.
 I am reminded of the French Colonist dinner in "Apocalypse Now Redux."
 They were relics of the past that could not or would not give up and died wan and sweaty, of dysentery or dengue in the wet jungle, a Victrola record spinning until it set still.

 It was this rapscallion expatriation combined with missionaries, slaves, pirates and intrepid square pegs that created this pepper pot of history.
 It is always the naves, the thieves, the ner do wells that are pre-disposed to haphazardly try for their fortunes outside normative society, that create the greatest stories.
-The pirates, the privateers and volunteers pushing westward through the desert, the salty dog drinking too much rum in a bar in Nevis, the operators and agents, the surfer doing time in the Denpesar hotel K for coke in her surf bag that create real drama.
+The pirates, the privateers and volunteers pushing westward through the desert, the salty dog drinking too much rum in a bar in Nevis, the operators and agents, the surfer doing time in the Denpesar hotel K for coke in her surf bag, that create real drama.

 We sit by the pool at our luxury jungle lodge.
 We watch a Toucan in a yellowed Jacaranda tree and listen to Howler monkeys hoot.
 A giant American from Alabama shouts to the waitress, falling out of his old Datsun truck."I want my cheeseburger... best goddamed cheeseburger in the country."
 We later learned that that was Nelson, An expat who sold them Sorrel from his hibiscus farm.
-He was never far from his cooler of Belikin beer anywhere he was around town.
+He was never far from his cooler of Belikin beer and sipped a sweaty bottle anywhere he was around town.

 That is Belize.
 Its history.
 Its people.
 The stories.
 The layers of fascinating information that, at the end of the day, is what travel is about right?
-One could sit on a beach chair drinking rum punches, and we did that too.
+One could sit on a beach-chair drinking rum punches, and we did that too.
 But the real reason to go somewhere is to learn and to grow.
 To move through the land and to touch and to become a better version of ones self.
 I only wish that I had discovered Belize sooner.